jeettrivedi/dot_files/README.md

 # Dot files repo
-A place to keep my dot files

-Currently I am using bspwm with polybar.
-I use dunst for notifications.
+A place to keep my dot files.
+Using bspwm as a window manager, polybar as a status bar and dunst for notifications.
+Using Termite as a terminal emulator.